-For the German Government, a global carbon market is an important instrument for international climate protection.
-The trading of emissions allows mitigation activities to take place first in places where they are least expensive.
-This makes mitigation activities less costly, with the result that effective carbon markets can contribute to states setting more ambitious climate targets and the private sector making more climate-friendly investments.
+For the German Government, a global carbon market is an important instrument for international climate change mitigation.
+It helps to realise climate protection efficiently.
+Emissions trading has the advantage that emissions reduction takes place first where it is least expensive.
+This makes climate change mitigation less costly, with the result that effective carbon markets can contribute to states setting more ambitious emission reduction targets and the private sector making more climate-friendly investments.

-Market mechanisms and other forms of cooperation are also mentioned in Article 6 of the Paris Agreement (which was passed in 2015 and came into force in 2016).
+Market mechanisms and other forms of cooperation are also mentioned in Article 6 of the Paris Agreement.
 As such, the parties to the Agreement have asserted their intention to make these mechanisms a fixed part of the new climate regime.
-This project contributes to the ongoing efforts to put Article 6 into practice.
+This project contributes to putting Article 6 into practice.

-Public and private decision-makers have the necessary knowledge and skills to use existing and new carbon market instruments for the implementation of their national climate change mitigation actions.
+Public and private decision-makers have the necessary knowledge and skills to use existing and new carbon market instruments for the implementation of their national climate change mitigation activities.

-The project supports the public decision-makers of partner countries in using existing and new carbon market instruments for their national climate protection activities.
+The project supports the public decision-makers in partner countries in using existing and new carbon market instruments for their national climate change mitigation activities.
 It also supports the strategic development of new instruments.
-At the same time, it promotes the participation of the private sector in developing and implementing carbon market mechanisms.
+At the same time, the project promotes the participation of the private sector in developing and implementing carbon market mechanisms.

 The project advises government agencies and private sector actors in the partner countries on the potential benefits of the carbon market, including the use of new market mechanisms, as well as the linking of nationally appropriate mitigation actions (NAMAs) and 'Programme of Activities' approaches.
 These approaches entail the bundling of similar small-scale project activities into one programme.
 In addition, through studies and pilot activities, the project promotes the design of the mechanisms laid down by Article 6 of the Paris Agreement.